sohailayan/Agent-to-agent/README.md

 │   ├── app.py              # Streamlit frontend
 │   ├── credentials.json    # GCP service account key
 │   └── gsheet_utils.py     # Google Sheets logging logic
-⚙️ How It Works
+How It Works
 Ask a question in the Streamlit UI (app.py).

-The system sends your query to 4 agents (ChatGPT, DeepSeek, Grok, and LLaMA).
+The system sends your query to four agents: ChatGPT, DeepSeek, Grok, and LLaMA.

-Each agent returns a response, and a summary of each answer is shown.
+Each agent returns a response.
+Summaries are shown on the interface.

-Click "Read Full Answer" to expand and see the complete response.
+Click "Read Full Answer" to view complete responses.

-When you expand any agent's response, it logs your click to a Google Sheet via gsheet_utils.py.
+Each click logs an event to Google Sheets using gsheet_utils.py.

-At the end, you can vote for your preferred answer, helping us collect preference analytics.
+Users can vote for their preferred answer to help collect preference analytics.

 🚀 Getting Started
 Prerequisites